khan-skadi/table-data-viewer/README.md

 ## Available Scripts

-Please run the following scripts to see the project.

 ### `npm run dev`

-Run the json-server back-end first.
+Runs the json-server and the client concurrently.

 ### `npm start`

+Runs the client.

+### `npm run json-server`

-Runs the app in the development mode.<br />
+Runs the json-server

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.